lotibb/dentist_CRM/README.md

      - `dentistas.js` - Dentist operations

 2. **API Base URL:**
-   - All frontend API calls point to `http://localhost:3000`
+   - All frontend API calls use a centralized configuration in `frontend/src/config/api.config.js`
-   - This is hardcoded in each API file (e.g., `frontend/src/api/citas.js`)
+   - Uses `VITE_API_URL` environment variable (defaults to `http://localhost:3000` in development)
+   - In production, set `VITE_API_URL` to your backend URL

 3. **Request/Response Format:**
    - **Request**: JSON data sent in the request body (for POST/PUT)